nehalgala7/Nodejs-concepts/Sprint_2/READM.md

 ### Learning Outcomes
     - Basic language constructs of Javascript, NodeJS
-    - Understanding of ECMAScript standards
+    - Understanding of ECMAScript 6 standards
-    - APIs with basic CRUD & implementation in NodeJS
+    - APIs with basic CRUD operations & implementation in NodeJS
     - Basics of data-stores with implementation in NodeJS

 ### What will you build?